saemeqamar2024/companies-market-capitalisation/README.md

 -  The number of companies, in the Top 500, that belong to different stock price ranges.
 -  The number of companies that belong to each of the G20 countries.

+### Key Terms

+- Market Capitalisation: the total dollar value of all of the outstanding shares of a company.
+- Large Cap companies: companies worth greater than $10 trillion.
+- Mid Cap companies: companies worth between $1 billion and less than $10 trillion.
+- Small Cap companies: companies worth between $250 million and less than $1 billion.
+- Micro Cap companies: companies worth less than $250 million.

 ### Data Understanding

 The dataset was originally created on 29th January 2024 on www.companiesmarketcap.com and was subsequently made available on Kaggle.
 The data was downloaded from Kaggle.